This document was revised at the 2021 Solidarity Convention; the version published here reflects these revisions.

 Begin by Listening

 The Commission will investigate an accusation through a process of careful listening in order to determine what has occurred.
-It is true that Solidarity does not have the time or expertise to carry out a criminal investigation.
-Still, we have a responsibility to survivors to determine, as best we can, what has happened so that we can craft a response that promotes the survivor’s healing, holds aggressors accountable and ensures due process.
+It is true that Solidarity does not have the time, expertise, or desire to carry out a criminal investigation.
+Still, we have a responsibility to survivors to determine, as best we can, what has happened so that we can craft a response that promotes the survivor’s healing, holds aggressors accountable, and ensures a fair investigation.

 In evaluating claims of rape, other forms of sexual assault, sexual harassment, and partner violence, we start with the survivor’s statement about what happened.
 The dominant society (from legal institutions to the media to many strands of popular culture) tends to ignore or trivialize survivors’ stories, and it is important for a feminist organization to push back against that and maintain a presumption that survivors generally tell the truth.
 The notion of fabricated stories of rape / false accusations as a widespread phenomenon is a patriarchal myth.

-In addition to listening to the survivor’s story of what happened between her and the aggressor, the commission should check in with hir at several points during the process about what s/he wants to see happen.
+In addition to listening to the survivor’s story of what happened between them and the aggressor, the commission should check in with them at several points during the process about what they want to see happen.
 In some cases, particularly given the effects of trauma and the pressure of speaking out in an emotionally charged, high-stakes political situation, a survivor’s memory, interpretations, and/or wishes may vary over time.